HamburgChimps/apple-notes-liberator/README.md

 # Apple Notes Liberator

-Liberate your Apple Notes from Notes.app.
+Liberate your Apple Notes data from Notes.app.
 Currently only extracts Note text and tables, but support for extracting more types of data is planned.

 > Note: Currently this project is in early development.
 Bugs are sure to be lurking.
 Please open an issue or a pull request should you encounter one!
 Also feel free to do the same if you would like to request a feature.

 ## Credit where credit is due

-This project would absolutely not be possible without the incredibly difficult and amazing work by [threeplanetssoftware](https://github.com/threeplanetssoftware/apple_cloud_notes_parser).
-Their code, along with [their blog posts regarding Apple Notes][0], were invaluable.
+This project would absolutely not be possible without the incredibly difficult and amazing work by [threeplanetssoftware][0].
+Their code, along with [their blog posts regarding Apple Notes][1], were invaluable.
 There's no way I would have been able to figure out any of the Apple Notes structure without it.
 Furthermore, their tool supports much more than mine!
 So if you want a more feature-rich Notes extractor, use theirs.

 ## Motivations